 These symptoms usually last two to ten days, and then go away on their own.
 In rare cases, the disease affects the spinal cord or brain and can cause meningitis (infection of the covering of the spinal cord and/or brain), paralysis (loss of ability to move) and sometimes may lead to death.

 If your child misses a vaccine or is due for their next dose, they can get it at a health care provider’s office.
-Students in junior kindergarten through to grade 12 can also receive vaccines at one of the City’s fixed-site vaccination clinics.
+Students in junior kindergarten through to grade 12 can also receive vaccines at one of the Toronto Public Health’s vaccine community clinics

-Adults 18 years of age and older who missed the polio vaccine as a child and are not up-to-date with their vaccines can still get them for free.
+Adults 18 years of age and older or new to Canada who missed the polio vaccine as a child or are not sure of their polio vaccination status a should get three doses of IPV.
 People who are at a higher risk of exposure to polio due to travel should follow advice for travellers for the best protection.

 If you think you have polio, it is important to: